Arjun1/SampleEC2Instance/README.md

 # SampleEC2Instance
-Creating an EC2 instance using Amazon SDK APIs
+Querin an EC2 instance using .net Native http request and Amazon SDK APIs